 Making a smoothie is a great opportunity to pack fruits, vegetables, protein, and good fats into a drinkable meal or post-workout snack.
 We've put together this simple chart to show you how to make a nutritious and well-balanced smoothie.

-You'll begin with a liquid base, including water, juice, non-dairy nut milk such as Blue Diamond Almond Breeze Almondmilk, and even green tea or coconut water.
+You'll begin with a liquid base, including water, juice, non-dairy nut milk, and even green tea or coconut water.
 From there, you build the base up with protein and fat (nut butter, beans, yogurt, silken tofu, avocado), a flavor boost (try fresh citrus juice, puréed ginger, or cocoa powder).
 Next, pack in the vegetables by adding kale or spinach, or possibly parsley and beet greens, maybe cucumber and celery.
 Then it's time for the prime-time players: toss in the frozen fruit or ice cubes, and give it a whirl.

 Now you're ready to take on the day!